New York Spine Institute Spine Services

 Contact New York Spine Institute for Lower Back Pain Management

 Some individuals have a higher pain tolerance than others and may believe that they can work through the pain.
-Some patients’ lower backs hurt when sitting and bending and want to seek medical attention immediately.
+Some patients’ lower backs hurt when sitting and bending, and they want to seek medical attention immediately.
 Either way, lower back pain that hurts when sitting, standing or lifting should not be taken lightly.